Rzeczpospolita

 Rzeczpospolita (/pl/) is a traditional Polish term for a political community founded for the common good.
-Rzeczpospolita is the historic name of Poland, Polish - Lithuanian Commonwealth.
-In Poland, in modern era Rzeczpospolita refers exclusively to the Republic of Poland and it is the official name of Poland, Rzeczpospolita Polska in Polish language.
-The noun "rzeczpospolita", meaning "public welfare, general good or advantage" rzecz "thing, matter" and pospolita "common", is analogous to the Latin rēs pūblica (rēs "thing" + pūblica "public, common"), i.e. republic, in English also rendered as commonwealth for example, Polish- Lithuanian Commonwealth), and modern term in English us republic and referend to all modern democracies,republucs, for instance, French Republic.
+The noun "rzeczpospolita", meaning "public welfare, general good or advantage" rzecz "thing, matter" and pospolita "common", is analogous to the Latin rēs pūblica (rēs "thing" + pūblica "public, common"), i.e. republic, in English also rendered as commonwealth, for example, the Polish-Lithuanian Commonwealth.
+The modern term in English is republic and refers to all modern republics, for instance the French Republic.
 In modern Polish, the word rzeczpospolita is used exclusively in relation to the Republic of Poland, while any other republic is referred to in Polish as a republika (e.g. Italian Republic – Republika Włoska).

 Origins

 The term rzeczpospolita has been used in Poland since the beginning of the 16th century.
 It was adapted for Poland, as it at that time had a unique republican system, similar to the former Roman rés pública.
 The famous quote by Jan Zamoyski, the Lord Chancellor of the Crown, on the importance of education is an example of its use:

 Takie będą Rzeczypospolite, jakie ich młodzieży chowanie.

 Such will be the Commonwealths as the upbringing of their youth.